KentenRoth/100DaysOfCode/README.md

 Today I got a little coding in on my lunch break from work and then a little more coding done in the evening.
 I hooked up the weather part of the weather app.
 This is the part that pulls from the dark sky api by using the lat and lng from mapquest.
 Next I want to figure out how to get the forcast for the next few days.
 I am not 100% sure how to do that but that will be the next part of my project.
 I also, am ready to get started on the testing portion of the course.
 I have seen a lot of stuff about testing but do not know anything about it or how to set it up.

 ---

+Day 19

+Today was just a lot of frustration and I think I need to walk away from the computer for a little while.
+I have spent a decent amount of time trying to figure out how to loop over the resutls coming back from my forcast to get all 7 days and I cannot get it to work correctly.
+I really dont see what I am missing right now and its extemely frustrating.
+I feel like this is something that I should be able to code up without an issue, but for some reason something is off and just is not clicking right now.

+---